Large Transformers are Better EEG Learners: Related Works

+In the area of EEG decoding, transformer-based models have been leveraged for enhancing the capture of long-term dependencies in studies such as those conducted by ~\cite{sun2021eeg}, ~\cite{9845479}, and ~\cite{song2022eeg}.
+Each of these investigations significantly contributed to advancing this research paradigm.
+A common methodology across these studies involved the incorporation of a combined Convolutional Neural Network (CNN) module.
+This module, executing convolutions separately across the dimensions of time and space, facilitated the pre-extraction of both temporal and spatial features.
+These approaches collectively represent a nuanced strategy for empowering models to discern intricate patterns in EEG data, thereby paving the way for advancements in the understanding and decoding of complex neural signals.

-However, adding the attention or CNN pre-extraction module to the pre-trained large transformer will introduce additional parameters to be trained.
-During the fine-tuning process, the gradients of these parameters need to be backpropagated throughout the entire model, which will significantly increase the computational cost.
+However, introducing a CNN pre-extraction module to pre-trained large transformers can pose challenges.
+This addition introduces additional parameters that require training.
+During the fine-tuning process, backpropagating the gradients of these parameters throughout the entire model significantly increases computational costs.